Three lines

 • Store-level Tax Area ID (zip +4) (where applicable)

-Support for all V2 Menu API endpoints is required.
+Support for all V2 Menu API Suite endpoints is required.

 Performance Standards

 Integrations that support live marketplace stores must meet certain performance criteria in order to remain active on Eats.
-This criteria includes a baseline injection success rate that will be monitored daily and shared with mutual and prospective customers.
+These criteria include a baseline injection success rate that will be monitored daily and shared with mutual and prospective customers.
 Once integration stability is confirmed, this reporting may be configured for a weekly cadence.

 (No. of Accepted Orders / Total Submitted Orders)